-The Impact of Slow Salesforce Performance on Your Business
+What is the Impact of Slow Salesforce Performance on Your Business?

-The Impact of Slow Salesforce Performance on Your Business
+What is the Impact of Slow Salesforce Performance on Your Business?

 Slow Salesforce performance can have a significant impact on your business, resulting in lost productivity, decreased sales, increased support costs, and reputation damage.
 These costs can add up quickly, impacting your company's bottom line.